 Students of all ages are naturally inclined to learn certain information more efficiently if delivered in rhythm.
 For example, think back to your own time as a young student.
 Stories, nursery rhymes, and even the alphabet were likely presented in a musical rhythm.
 Imagine the difficulty in mastering the alphabet with the letters scrambled in random order.
 Even as adults, we are much more likely to learn the words to a song than we are to learn the words of a speech that we hear a few times.
 Why?
-Due to the music and rhythm.
+Due to music and rhythm.

 Music grabs attention.

 Furthermore, few things get ESL students’ attention quite like a catchy song.
 You will inevitably have students that struggle to focus their attention during your lessons.
-And sometimes students will have a more difficult time grasping certain language points that you present.
+And, sometimes, students will have a more difficult time grasping certain language points that you present.
 You can help your students by using ESL songs and music to present language points in a more accessible way.
 Plus, those students who hadn’t been focusing?
 You’ll have their attention now.

 How can music be used in the ESL classroom?

-Music as a lesson and practice
+Music as a lesson activity

-Tips for implementing music in your lessons
+Tips for implementing music in your lessons:

-Music can and should be used in the ESL classroom as a relevant means of supporting your instruction– the keyword being “relevant.”
+Music can and should be used in the ESL classroom as a relevant means of supporting your instruction – the keyword being “relevant.”
 Things to consider when choosing what song to use during your lesson are: